About Lancaster Shakespeare Theatre

 Founding and Early Years (2006 – 2010)

-TPSP was founded by Laura Korach Howell and incorporated as a 501(c)3 non-profit in December 2006.
-By July 2007, the project had already produced three main stage productions, including As You Like It at Elizabethtown College.
+LST was founded as the People’s Shakespeare Project by Laura Korach Howell and incorporated as a 501(c)3 non-profit in December 2006.
+By July 2007, the company had already produced three main stage productions, including As You Like It at Elizabethtown College.

 The following summer, in June-July 2008, the first summer of Camp Will was held in The Green Room Theatre at F&M. This involved young campers in performances of an abridged Two Gentlemen of Verona and three performances on the steps of the Shadek-Fackenthal Library at F&M College’s campus.

-In 2009, TPSP moved to The Rafters Theatre on Millersville University’s campus.
+In 2009, productions moved to The Rafters Theatre on Millersville University’s campus.
 Here, the Camp Will students performed an abridged version of Much Ado About Nothing.

 The organization continued its growth in 2010 with four main stage productions at The Rafters Theatre and The Swan Pond at Millersville University.